eventkoi/docs/event-submission-fields.md

 ### `weekdays`

 Used mainly for weekly rules.
-Typical values are weekday abbreviations such as:
+In test-created payloads, string weekday abbreviations such as the following work:

 ```php
 ['MO', 'WE', 'FR']
 ```

+Be aware that existing events created through the EventKoi editor may normalize weekdays differently in runtime output.
+If you are writing recurring rules directly, validate one saved event on the target site before doing a large import.

 ### `months`